805 Columbus Avenue

 - MS in Mathematics, Ohio State University

 - AB magna cum laude in Mathematics, Smith College

 At Northeastern University, Professor Chan led the effort in establishing an interdisciplinary research Institute of Information Assurance with the Department of Electrical and Computer Engineering in 2005.
 Professor Chan is also instrumental in getting Northeastern designated by NSA and Homeland Security as a Center of Academic Excellence in Information Assurance Education, Research and Cyber Operations.
-She designed and launched the interdisciplinary graduate programs, MS in Information Assurance in 2005 and the PhD program in 2010.
-Professor Chan has been active in promoting women in sciences, in particular, she has participated as an invited speaker at NSA’s “Women in Mathematics” and “Alumni Mathematicians” at Smith College.
+She launched the interdisciplinary graduate program MS in Information Assurance in 2005 and the PhD in Information Assurance program in 2010.
+Professor Chan has been active in promoting women in sciences, in particular; she has participated as an invited speaker at NSA’s “Women in Mathematics” and “Alumni Mathematicians” at Smith College.
 She is also serving on the Committee for Strategies and Tactics for Recruiting to Improve Diversity and Excellence at Northeastern University.